How to Create a Ko-fi for Your YouTube Channel

 Check out the Payment tab in your page settings – we’ve successfully connected our method for accepting payment.

 You can set the currency you’ll accept donations in.
-Both Stripe and PayPal will convert other currencies for you, of course.
+Both Stripe and PayPal will convert other currencies for you, of course (conversion fees will apply).

 While you’re at it, why not set up a thank-you message?